vsheahan/Latent-Space-Invaders/README.md

 ## TL;DR

 **What's the problem?** My first attempt ([Embedding Space Invaders](https://github.com/vsheahan/Embedding-Space-Invaders)) flagged everything as an attack.
-97% false alarms.
+97% false positives.
 A security system that tackles grandmas.

 **What did I try this time?** Instead of measuring "weirdness," I taught an AI system what "normal" prompts look like.
 Then I flagged anything that didn't match that pattern.
 Think of it like a bouncer who memorizes what regular customers look like.